 3. Output frequency (red) initially set to command frequency.
-As output voltage (yellow) is increased, the phase current (blue) increases.
+As the output voltage (yellow) increases, the phase current (blue) increases.
 Phase current reaches the 80% level as defined in the Speed Search function.

 4. Output frequency is reduced per the Speed Search setup.

 5. Motor torque current (green) stops increasing.
 Motor speed determined.

 6. Output frequency stays constant, and the output voltage is increased.
 After a short time, the VFD resumes normal operation and commands speed.

 Figure 1 Flying Start – Command Frequency [Click to enlarge]